-By Sarah Blackburn This time of year my vegetable bin begins to overflow with odds and ends from our CSA share, and in an effort to clear it out for next week’s haul (as well as Thanksgiving around the corner!), I turn to soup.
-You can throw almost anything vegetal into a pot, along with onions and garlic sautéed in olive oil or butter, and it’ll be delicious.
+This time of year my vegetable bin begins to overflow with odds and ends from our CSA share, and in an effort to clear it out for next week’s haul (and Thanksgiving), I turn to soup.
+You can throw almost anything vegetal into a pot along with onions and garlic sautéed in olive oil or butter and it’ll be delicious.
 You can leave it chunky or whiz it to a smooth puree, add bold spices or crispy pork lardons to enliven it, use cream or yogurt to enrich it.
 Whichever way you prepare a soup, it’ll always be a comforting and hearty meal to come home to after a chilly day.

 I made this soup the other day to use up all the “white” vegetables taking residence in my refrigerator, along with the last of a bag of tender braising greens.
 It’s elegant enough to serve as a first course at the Thanksgiving table, but also easy enough for a weeknight.
 Try it with or without the sautéed greens, but don’t skimp on crusty bread or the olive oil drizzle.

 ½ head white cauliflower, finely chopped

 ½ large or 1 small kohlrabi, peeled and cut into ½ inch dice